ARGOeu/gr.grnet.eseal/README.md

    * rename `target/eseal-1.0.jar` to `eseal.jar` - from now on suppose that eSeal API artifact is called `eseal.jar`, e.g. in `eseal.service`
    * copy `eseal.jar`, `src/main/resources/logback.xml`, `scripts/eseal.conf` to `/opt/eseal` folder.
 The latter files are used to externalize the configuration
    * optionally create `application.properties` in `/opt/eseal` folder to be able to override the default `src/main/resources/application.properties`
+   * note that the log levels defined in application.properties will have to work in conjunction with the levels defined in logback.xml - check them both if you don't want to surprise yourself
 3. Prepare a system user that will run the service.
 This user will have to have full ownership of the above folder and ability to create/modify files within it
 4. If `systemd` is used to manage the service,
    * modify `scripts/eseal.service`, specifically